bernedoodle

 • Tri-Color (black, white, brown)

 While the tri-color is often the most desirable, it is also the most difficult to produce when breeding and, thus, are much more uncommon and often carry a much higher cost.
 As with any breeding, a mix of different colors will often come from the same litter.
-The litter produced by Sadie and Hank in 2022 consisted of 4 boys and 2 girls.
-Of these six puppies, three were primarily black with white markings, while the other three were primarily white with black markings.
+The upcoming litter from Lady and Hank has a high likelihood of producing tri-color Bernedoodles, but oftentimes, even those that are genetically predisposed to this coloration will produce puppies that are black w/white, white w/black, and other assortment of colors.
+We won't know until they're born.

 TEMPERAMENT

-The traits of intelligence and obedience make Bernedoodles an ideal family pet.
+The intelligence and obedience of Bernedoodles make them an ideal family pet.
 They exemplify the Berner's friendliness and they are loyal to their family.
-They are friendly toward children as well as other dogs and pets, assuming that they are socialized well from an early age.
-Because Bernedoodles are so socially oriented, they enjoy spending time with people as well as other dogs – otherwise they might get into mischief if they are left alone.
-They are popular because they train easily, due to their intelligence and pleasing nature.
+They are friendly toward children as well as other dogs and pets, assuming that they are socialized well.
+Bernedoodles enjoy spending time with people as well as other dogs – otherwise they might get into mischief if they are left alone.
+They train easily due to their intelligence and pleasing nature.
 They are medium-to large sized family dogs with easy dispositions.
-Bernedoodles will bark and alert their owners when a visitor is near.
+Bernedoodles will often bark and alert their owners when a visitor is near.
 They are protective of their owners and are generally good guard dogs.

 The Bernedoodle loves to play, and retains the strong instincts of the Bernese Mountain Dog and the desire to serve and please the owner.
 This is a good breed for children and are known to be playful, fun, and very affectionate.